-Engagement with employees (including disabled persons)
+Engagement with employees

 Our staff team are key to both the success of our schools and the young people that attend them.
 They are instrumental in promoting and upkeeping our reputation for high standards.
 These standards are fundamental to the delivery of our strategic plan with regards to the real-life opportunities available to our students.